DevMountain/react-axios/README.md

   * Create a function called `startNewCustomer` on the App component.
 Make sure to bind its context to the App component in the constructor function.
     * `startNewCustomer` should invoke the setState function.
 The new state should have `creating` equal `true`, `initialLoad` equal `false`, and `currentCustomer` equal `null`.
   * Now pass startNewCustomer down to the List component through props.
     * Add startNewCustomer to the list of props we are destructuring at the top of the render function.
+Destructuring is a syntax provided by ES6 Javascript.
+This way, we can do
+    ```js
+    var {
+      selectCustomer,
+      startNewCustomer
+    } = this.props
+    ```
+    and it will mean the same thing as
+    ```js
+    var selectCustomer = this.props.selectCustomer;
+    var startNewCustomer = this.props.startNewCustomer;
+    ```
     * Now, pass startNewCustomer in props down to the CreateCustomer component.
     * In CreateCustomer, find the onClick, and insert the startNewCustomer function from props.